RashmiJK/Cplusplus-concepts/README.md

 |array | non-reaizable array
 |vector| Dynamic array + faster random access
 |list| double linked list
-|dequeue, queue, stack| Double ended queue + faster random access
+|dequeue, queue, stack| Double ended queue + faster random access.
+Stack, queue and prioroty_queues are implemented as container adaptors.Contianer adaptors are not full container classes, but classes that provide a specific interface relying on an object of one of the contianer classes such as deque or list.
 |forward_list| singly linked list|
 |priority queues| keeps its elements ordered naturally
 |pair and tuple| part of utility